 Examines the role of the communication consultant in planning, managing, and assessing organizational communication.
 Research and evaluation of communication strategies employed in organizations provides students with the practical knowledge for conducting communication audits in organizations.
 Periodically.
-Prerequisites: COMA 6320 and 6321, or permission of program director.
+Prerequisites: COMA 6320 and 6321.